30DaysofWebDEV/DSC-30-Days-of-Web/Project_4/ReadME.md

 ## Note from the Participant:

-**(Important note: I've embedded CSS and Javascript code using "style" tags and "script" tags into a single HTML page, I didn't keep seperate files for them)**
+**(Important note: For both of the projects I've embedded CSS and Javascript code using "<style>" tags and "<script>" tags into a single HTML page, I didn't keep seperate files for them)**

   ### First project :-